Problem noise in hospitals

 The routine work of people in pathology labs often involves the analysis of samples using noisy equipment such as centrifuges and shakers.
 Any laboratory operation that exposes laboratory personnel to a significant noise source of 85 decibels or greater for an 8-hour average duration should have a noise management policy in place to protect their workers from excessive exposure and noise-induced hearing loss.

 Pulsar Instruments offers a range of noise measurement and noise warning signs for use in hospitals and neo-natal units.
 Our noise-activated warning sign the Pulsar SafeEar lights up to warn staff and visitors when a pre-set noise level has been reached or exceeded and noise levels need to be reduced.
-They can be mounted in wards, corridors, public places or around the nurses’ station to give a clear message that noise should be kept to a minimum without disturbing patients.
+They can be mounted in hospital wards, corridors, public places or around the nurses’ station to give a clear message that noise should be kept to a minimum without disturbing patients.
 They can also be used with a data logger for monitoring noise levels overnight or over a longer period to identify trends or problem times.

 A simple to use hand-held noise level meters such as the Pulsar Model 14 or Pulsar Nova can also be useful for making spot checks on noise or noisy equipment or to identify problem activities, or for use with a kit for longer-term noise monitoring.